systemicwins/infra/README.md

 **Communication Services**:
 - Twilio API for phone number provisioning and telephony
-- Gmail API for email processing and responses
+- SendGrid API for email processing and responses

 **Data Storage**:
 - Firestore database for conversations